SYSC3110Project/CourseProject/README.md

 Known Issues:

-	From time to time, the game doesn't start, this is rare.
+	-From time to time, the game doesn't start, this is rare.
 To bypass this, the game can be restarted.

+	-The undo does not currently work very well with the mouse.

+	-The undo doesn't work properly in some cases

 Design Decisions: